cython/cython/docs/src/userguide/language_basics.rst

 ``NULL`` pointer, so any function returning a Python object has a well-defined error return value.

-While this is always the case for C functions, functions defined as C functions or ``cpdef``/``@ccall`` functions can return arbitrary C types, which do not have such a well-defined error return value.
-Thus, if an exception is detected in such a function, a warning message is printed, the exception is ignored, and the function returns immediately without propagating the exception to its caller.
+While this is always the case for Python functions, functions defined as C functions or ``cpdef``/``@ccall`` functions can return arbitrary C types, which do not have such a well-defined error return value.

-If you want such a C function to be able to propagate exceptions, you need to declare an exception return value for it as a contract with the caller.
+Extra care must be taken to ensure Python exceptions are correctly propagated from such functions.

-Here is an example
+A `cdef` function may be declared with an exception return value for it as a contract with the caller.
+Here is an example:

 .. tabs::